bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-10-23-newsletter.md

     for ECDSA means it also supports pure ECDSA multiparty schemes as well.
 No changes are required to the consensus rules, the P2P protocol, address formats, or any other shared resource.
-All you need are two wallets that both implement multiparty ECDSA key generation and signing.
+All you need are two or more wallets that implement multiparty ECDSA key generation and signing.
 This can make the scheme appealing to existing services that gain from the additional security of Bitcoin multisig but lose from having to pay additional transaction fees for